hoyosmanuel/MSMC2-Protocol/docs/source/05_Data_Processing_4.rst

 Extract the neutral regions from the reference genome
 =====================================================

-1) Set directories for the neutralome
+1) Set new directories for the neutralome
 --------------------------------------

 .. code-block:: bash